494 Visa (Skilled Employer Sponsored Regional)

 Requirements, Salary & PR Pathway Explained (2026)

-The Skilled Employer Sponsored Regional Subclass 494 visa allows skilled workers to live and work in regional Australia for up to five years under employer sponsorship.
-This visa suits applicants who secure a job with an approved regional employer and plan to transition to permanent residency through the Subclass 191 pathway after three years.
-If you're new to employer sponsored visas, start with our complete guide to employer sponsored visas to understand how the 494 visa compares to other options.
+The Skilled Employer Sponsored Regional (Subclass 494) visa allows skilled workers to live and work in designated regional areas of Australia for up to five years under employer sponsorship.
+The visa also provides a pathway to permanent residency through the Subclass 191 visa after meeting regional work and income requirements.
+For official legislative requirements and visa conditions, refer to the Department of Home Affairs Subclass 494 Visa page.

 -